Wuhan is the latest crisis to face China's Xi, and it's exposing major flaws in his model of control - Local News 8

 Wuhan is the latest crisis to face China’s Xi, and it’s exposing major flaws in his model of control

-Speaking on the tenth anniversary of the 2003 SARS crisis, Zhong Nanshan, one of the heroes in China’s fight against that disease, described its as a “turning point” for the nation.
+Speaking on the 10th anniversary of the 2003 SARS crisis, Zhong Nanshan, one of the heroes in China’s fight against that disease, described its as a “turning point” for the nation.

 “SARS forced the whole country to pay attention to the livelihood of the people,” he said, before adding a warning.
 “We’ve made huge progress, but our footsteps are slow, especially in terms of healthcare.”